Dandy Ace: Development and release

 Dandy Ace was developed by Mad Mimic, a Brazilian independent game development studio based in São Paulo.
-The game was first announced in February 2021 for a March 25, 2021 launch on Windows and MacOS, with console versions to be released later in the year.
+The game was originally scheduled to be released on July 28, 2020, before it was delayed to a March 25, 2021 launch on Windows and MacOS, with console versions to be released later in the year.
 A playable demo was made available on the game’s Steam page.
 Ports for the Nintendo Switch and Xbox One were released on September 28, 2021.
 The PlayStation 4 version was released on November 15, 2021.

 Reception

 The Windows and Xbox One versions of Dandy Ace received generally favorable reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 100% of critics.

-Donovan Erskine from Shack News praised Dandy Aces art style, sense of humour and use of color.
+Donovan Erskine from Shacknews praised Dandy Aces art style, sense of humour, and use of color.
 Erskine found the game to be challenging with its roguelike mechanics and selection of enemies, but noted the versatility of the card combat system and the freedom it offers players with the customization of card loadouts for their preferred playstyle.
-CD-Action similarly lauded the game's roguelike gameplay, appealing aesthetic and combat system.
+CD-Action similarly lauded the game's roguelike gameplay, appealing aesthetic, and combat system.
 Nicola Armondi from Multiplayer.it highlighted the game's emphasis on skill management as its core mechanic, which should be appealing to fans of the rogue-lite subgenre.
 Virginia Paravani from Eurogamer Italy noted that Dandy Ace has interesting gameplay that suffers from poor narration, and drew an unfavorable comparison to other roguelike games like Hades and Dead Cells.